Fluctuation-Response Theory of Non-Equilibrium Complex Fluids: Constitutive equation for non-equilibrium complex fluids

-where $V$ is the volume of the system, $k_B$ is the Boltzman constant, and $T$ is temperature.
-Therefore, $C(\vec{q})$ can be understood as defining a non-equilibrium effective wavelength dependent temperature, which reduces to the thermodynamic temperature at equilibrium.
+where $V$ is the system volume, $k_B$ is the Boltzmann constant, and $T$ is the temperature.
+Motivated by this equilibrium limit, we may interpret $\mat{g}(\vec q)$ as defining a non-equilibrium, wavelength-dependent effective temperature matrix, which reduces to the thermodynamic temperature at equilibrium.